Nusa Penida Island – About Best Beach In Bali Nusa Penida. Here are the most deduct you’ll get:

 Last but not least, the South region.

-Apart of all the simplest spot in Nusa Penida, Tembeling offers the foremost unique experience.
+Apart from all the simplest spots in Nusa Penida, Tembeling offers the foremost unique experience.

 What makes it so special?